Phone Free FAQ

 Many of have tried everything to cut our phone use, but found whatever we do, we continue to pick it up entirely automatically.

 In that time we train our mind to stop automatically picking up the phone, and reverse the phone’s (frankly massive) psychological effects on us.
-This is true Free Will.

 This daily training can be done at any time of day in any way that suits you.
-Could be driving, could be a morning walk, but for me it was easiest in my commute.
+Could be driving, could be a morning walk, but for me it was easiest in my daily train commute.

 This post serves to answer all the questions people normally ask me when they see me in the Phone Free Commute high vis vest.